jimzhong/oauth-server/README.md

 access_token | access_token
 appid | AppID

-Successful responses have http status code 200 with a body saying OK.
+* Success: HTTP status code 200, and "OK" in the response body.
-Failed responses have http status code 401 with a body saying unauthorized.
+* Failure: HTTP status code 401, and "unauthorized" in the response body.

-#### Get a new access_token with a refresh_token (not implemented for now)
+#### Get a new access_token with a refresh_token (not supported for now)

 POST to `https://auth.zjubtv.com/refresh_token.php`.
 Below is an example